bshaiman/mishnah_nlp/readme.md

 ##### For the purposes of this study I will use the english translation supplied by Sefaria.org.
 Some terms are left as hebrew to english transliteration, and I will attempt to retain these and use them to make sense as best I can.

-## Part 1 - Web-Scraping  and Cleaning
+## Part 1 - Web-Scraping  and Pre-Processing
 Because the study of the mishnah, and its commentaries is still very much alive and well amongst various Jewish communities, there are several digital resources with a variety of translations.
 I used the base sefaria translation by professors Joshua Kulp at Israel's Bar-Ilan University.
 It is exceptional for its inclusion of parenthetical clarrification of indefinite pronouns, jargon, and hebrew terms.
 On Sefaria.org, the tractates of the mishnah are laid out in a table, so it is a simple task to use Beautiful Soup to loop through the first 64 links, corresponding to the 64 tractates of the mishnah.
 First, we need to bring in the packages I will use:
 <pre><code>